xud0218/scorePrediction/midterm-report-xudd.md

 Predicting Amazon review scores is valuable for understanding customer sentiment and improving product recommendations.
 Accurate predictions support users in decision-making and aid businesses in enhancing product offerings.

 **Objective**:
-This project aims to predict star ratings for Amazon Movie Reviews using structured metadata and textual features from `train.csv` and `test.csv`. `train.csv` contains over 1.7 million unique reviews, while `test.csv` provides Ids for prediction.
+This project aims to predict star ratings for Amazon Movie Reviews using structured metadata and textual features from `train.csv`. `train.csv` contains over 1.7 million unique reviews, while `test.csv` provides Ids for prediction.

 ---

 ## Data Exploration and Preprocessing

 **Exploratory Analysis**:
 An initial exploration of `train.csv` revealed a skewed distribution of star ratings, with some values more frequent than others.
-Several fields, such as `HelpfulnessNumerator` and `HelpfulnessDenominator`, required handling due to missing or zero values.
+Several fields, such as `HelpfulnessNumerator` and `HelpfulnessDenominator`, and `Score` required handling due to missing or zero values.

 **Feature Engineering Details**:
 - **Helpfulness Ratio**: Calculated as the ratio of `HelpfulnessNumerator` to `HelpfulnessDenominator`, representing the feedback quality of reviews.
 High ratios may correlate with more accurate review sentiments.